Part of the America’s Entrepreneurs Special Report

 Here are seven of them.
 If you have a financial adviser, discuss them together to determine what may be the best fit for your personal finances and for your company’s operating funds.

 1. U.S. Small Business Administration (SBA) financing The SBA has loan and grant opportunities ranging in purpose from starting a company to equipment purchases to helping a business recover from a disaster.
 Visit the SBA site to learn more about these opportunities.
-Currently, the most popular type of SBA loan has a maximum interest rate of 6.25 percent (loans over $50,000) to 8.75 percent (loans under $25,000).
+Currently, the most popular type of SBA loan has a maximum interest rate of around 4% percent.

 You may be surprised to learn there are many industries with grant money that can help someone start a business within that field.